Goodwin v. United Kingdom

-The European Court of Human Rights (“ECtHR”) found that, because the publication of the confidential information was already prohibited by injunction, the order for disclosure of the source was not “necessary in a democratic society” as required by Article 10 European Convention on Human Rights (“ECHR”).
+The Grand Chamber of the European Court of Human Rights (“ECtHR”) in its judgment found that, because the publication of the confidential information was already prohibited by injunction, the order for disclosure of the source was not “necessary in a democratic society” as required by Article 10 European Convention on Human Rights (“ECHR”).
 Accordingly, the order breached Article 10 ECHR.
 (Para 37)

 The company’s legitimate reasons for wishing disclosure, namely to prevent further dissemination of the confidential information (other than by publication) and to take action against the source who was presumed to be an employee, were outweighed by the interest of a free press in a democratic society (para 38).
 If journalists are forced to reveal their sources the role of the press as public watchdog could be seriously undermined because of the chilling effect that such disclosure would have on the free flow of information (para 39).

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.